cylorun/Map-Check/README.md

 If u have any issues or suggestions you can dm me on discord. @cylorun

-You can add your other maps that are not in it by default by adding their download link(.zip) to the "Custom map" box and pressing add
+You can add your other maps that are not in it by default by adding their download link(.zip) to the "Custom map" box and pressing add.
+Also it does not like google download links, they are just annoying and long as fuck and don't use them
 # Default Maps
 - Llamas bastion practice
 - Crafting v2